SpaceVim/SpaceVim/docs/documentation.md

 The minor mode area can be toggled on and off with `SPC t m m`

 Unicode symbols are displayed by default.
-Setting the variable `g:spacevim_statusline_unicode_symbols` to nil in your custom configuration file will display ASCII characters instead (may be useful in terminal if you cannot set an appropriate font).
+Setting the variable `g:spacevim_statusline_unicode_symbols` to 0 in your custom configuration file will display ASCII characters instead (may be useful in terminal if you cannot set an appropriate font).

 The letters displayed in the statusline correspond to the key bindings used to toggle them.